freand76/digsim/docs/documentation.md

  * Update verilog
  * Right-click component and select **Reload**

-***Important: The interface, input and output ports in the netlist must not change between load and reload.***
+***Importants: The interface, input and output ports in the netlist must not change between load and reload.***

 ### Notes
  * Notes with (or without) informative text can be added to the circuit.